 Emily Flack is a Canadian singer, step-dancer, musician, composer and songwriter.
 She is from Dorchester, Ontario, but is now based in Toronto, Ontario Canada.
-After completing her Master’s Degree in Traditional Irish Song at the Irish World Academy, University of Limerick.
-She now teaches as a tutor at the Academy in their BA and MA music and dance programs.
+After completing her Master’s Degree in Traditional Irish Song at the Irish World Academy, University of Limerick, she stayed in Ireland to teach as a tutor at the Academy in their BA and MA music and dance programs.
 It was during her time there that Emily recorded and released her first EP, ‘Throwing Shapes’.

 For anyone who has met or worked with Emily, they’ll know that she is brimming with music, life, creativity, and energy!
 Everyone in her midst is kept on their toes and this is never more true than at Music Camp.
 We can’t wait for Emily’s return and look forward to everyone having a chance to share in her many gifts!